NeuraLegion/sectester-js/packages/reporter/README.md

 ## Usage

-The package provides only one implementation of the `Reporter` that lets to get results to stdout, i.e. `StdReporter`:
+The package provides an implementation of the `Reporter` that lets to get results to stdout, i.e. `StdReporter`:

 ```ts
 import { Reporter, StdReporter } from '@sec-tester/reporter';